JorjaFox/website/_posts-old-blog/2011-08-26-et-csi-season-12-promo-hq.md

 [vimeo]http://vimeo.com/28195206[/vimeo]

 As you can see, Sara had no lines at all, and we only catch glimpses of her with her camera.
-What we <em>do</em> get is Nick being snippy, Catherine being petty and DB being kind of like Grissom lite.
+What we _do_ get is Nick being snippy, Catherine being petty and DB being kind of like Grissom lite.
 Which is okay.
 I'd rather have the science, personally!